Catch Me If You Can Describe Me: Open-Vocabulary Camouflaged Instance Segmentation with Diffusion: Related Work

+\textbf{COD vs.\ CIS vs.\ OVCIS.} Camouflaged Object Detection (COD) aims to separate camouflaged regions from background and typically produces a \emph{binary} camouflage mask without requiring instance separation.
+Camouflaged Instance Segmentation (CIS) extends COD by requiring \emph{instance-level} separation of multiple camouflaged objects, but prior CIS formulations are often class-agnostic or focus primarily on instance delineation rather than open-vocabulary semantic generalization~\citep{pei2022osformer}.
+In contrast, Open-Vocabulary Camouflaged Instance Segmentation (OVCIS) requires \emph{both} (i) robust instance separation under camouflage and (ii) \emph{open-vocabulary} category assignment at inference via textual category prompts, where training categories $\mathcal{C}_{\text{train}}$ and test categories $\mathcal{C}_{\text{test}}$ may be disjoint.
+While open-vocabulary segmentation has been explored in general-domain settings~\citep{MaskCLIP, xu2023masqclip, xu2023odise, xDecoder, zou2023segment, OpenSeeD}, existing methods are not designed to address the boundary ambiguity and low-contrast appearance intrinsic to camouflage.
+Accordingly, OVCIS lies at the intersection of camouflage understanding, instance segmentation, and open-vocabulary recognition (\Cref{tab:task_taxonomy}).

+In summary, we make the following contributions to our work: \begin{itemize} \item We address a new and challenging task: open-vocabulary camouflaged instance segmentation (OVCIS), which would enhance the capability of many critical applications such as computer vision-based surveillance systems, wildlife monitoring, and military reconnaissance.

+\item We propose a method for OVCIS built upon text-to-image diffusion and text-image transfer techniques, advanced with open-vocabulary utilisation.

+\item We propose an object representation learning paradigm specialised for camouflages.
+Our camouflage-specialised components include a Multi-scale Features Fusion (MSFF) module to encapsulate visual features from diffusion, a Textual-Visual Aggregation (TVA) module to utilise textual information that pronounces visual features,

+and a Camouflaged Instance Normalisation (CIN) module to adaptively capture textual-visual information that enhances camouflaged object representations.

+\item We conduct extensive experiments and ablation studies that demonstrate the advantages of our method over existing works. \end{itemize}

-\section{Related work}
+\section{Related Work}

 We start our review of related work with an overview of deep learning-based advances for camouflaged object understanding.
-Following it, we delve into contemporary research in text-to-image diffusion, thereby discussing their role in enhancing general computer vision tasks, and particularly in interpreting complex visual data.
+Following it, we delve into contemporary research in text-to-image diffusion, thereby discussing their role in facilitating open-vocabulary computer vision tasks.
 Then, we review prior research on generative models and their applications to visual segmentation.
-Our discussion extends to the notion of open-vocabulary recently emerging into the field of computer vision by the potential in making object representation learning at scale.

-\subsection{Camouflaged object understanding}
+\subsection{Camouflaged Object Understanding}

-There exist research works addressing various tasks of camouflaged object understanding from images.
-For instance, \citep{sun2023ioc} proposed a method for counting objects blending seamlessly into complex background.
-Following closely, \citep{yunqiu_cod21} identified salient image regions of hidden objects that align with the nuances of human perception.